kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Integration Into Applications

-Predictions require context.
+Predictions require context
-Users need explanation.
+Users need explanation
 UI shapes trust

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.